The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Export your data

-Depending on your team’s plan, you can export a specific data set.
+Depending on your team’s plan, you can export a specific data set into a CSV format:

-On the Starter plan, only the Scheduled report is available.
+On the Starter plan, only the Scheduled data download is available.

-The Pro and Enterprise plans also include the Logged, Logged vs Scheduled, and Past logged + Future Scheduled reports.
-CSV export of estimate data is currently not supported.
+The Pro and Enterprise plans also include the Logged, Logged vs Scheduled, Past logged + Future Scheduled, Baseline estimate vs Scheduled hours, and Baseline estimate vs Logged hours exports.

-To export a Single Project Report in CSV format, click Export in the top right corner of the page and select the details you want to get (chart, table, or time tracking data).
+To export a Single Project Report in CSV format, click the export icon in the top right corner of the page and select the details you want to get.
+You can choose to:

 Chart data export